asholok/python-validator-livr/README.rst

 Copyright 2012 Viktor Turskyi.

-This program is free software; you can redistribute it and/or modify it under the terms of the the Artistic License (2.0).
+This program is free software, you can redistribute it and/or modify it under the terms of the the Artistic License (2.0).
 You may obtain a copy of the full license at:

 http://www.perlfoundation.org/artistic_license_2_0